Fred Winchester Sladen: Military career

 Sladen began his military career commissioned an officer in the Infantry branch upon graduating from the US Military Academy.
 From 1911 to 1914 he was commandant of cadets.

 During World War I, Sladen served as commander of the 5th Infantry Brigade, part of the Third Infantry Division.
 He was awarded the Distinguished Service Cross and the Distinguished Service Medal for his wartime service.
 On October 14, 1918, learning that his brigade's advance had stalled near Ferme de la Madeleine, France, Sladen proceeded three kilometers to the front lines under heavy enemy fire to investigate.
 Discovering that the battalion commander had been killed, he took direct command himself and was able to resume the attack.

 General John J. Pershing, Major General Beaumont B. Buck, and Brigadier General Fred W. Sladen inspecting the Guard of Honor of the 3rd Battalion, 7th Infantry Regiment, 3rd Division, Vaucouleurs, France, 1918.

 He served in the army until his retirement on November 30, 1931.
 He achieved the rank of major general and was the 32nd superintendent of the US Military Academy from 1922 to 1926.
+He served as Third Corps Area commander from September 1928 to August 1931.
 He later served as superintendent of Fort McHenry from 1931 to 1932.